 The Company's stock option awards are valued at fair value on the date of grant and that fair value is recognized over the requisite service period.
 The estimated fair value of stock option awards was determined using the Black-Scholes option pricing model on the date of grant.
-Significant judgment and estimates were used to estimate the fair value of these awards, as they were not publicly traded.
+Significant judgment and estimates were used to estimate the fair value of awards, granted prior to the Company's IPO in March 2018.
 Stock awards granted by the Company subsequent to the IPO are valued using market prices at the date of grant.

 ASC 718 requires companies to estimate the fair value of share-based awards on the date of grant using an option-pricing model.
 The Black-Scholes option-pricing model was used as its method of determining fair value.
 This model is affected by the Company's stock price as well as assumptions regarding a number of subjective variables.
 These subjective variables include, but are not limited to, the expected stock price volatility over the term of the awards, and projected employee stock option exercise behaviors.
 The value of the award is recognized as an expense in the statement of operations over the requisite service period.
-The periodic expense is then determined based on the valuation of the options.
 The Company has elected to account for forfeitures as they occur, by reversing compensation cost when the award is forfeited.